Skip Navigation

 MPower Professorship Program

-The MPower Professorship Program, a collaboration between The University of Maryland and the University of Maryland Baltimore (UMB), is a named professorship that fosters collaborations between faculty at the two institutions working together on the nation’s most pressing issues.
+The MPower Professorship Program, a collaboration between the University of Maryland, College Park and the University of Maryland Baltimore, is a named professorship that fosters collaborations between faculty at the two institutions working together on the nation’s most pressing issues.

 Combined picture of The Brendan Iribe Center for Computer Science and Engineering and University of Maryland Baltimore BioPark